 When I think of my dad I think of the story that tells of Jesus washing the disciple’s feet.
-My dad spent most of his life as a dad washing feet and he never complained.
+My dad spent most of his life as dad washing feet, and he never complained.

 His love, kindness, patience, humility and hard work with me and my children will be imprinted on my heart for the rest of my life.

 My dad was all the things I know I am not and all the things I need to become.
 His legacy was his unselfish love for us.